ceshine/ceshine-hugo/content/post/shap/index.md

 ## Model Linearity

-Instead of integrating samples, we can directly fill in the **mean value of the feature in the background data set** if we assume the indepedent features and linear model.
+Instead of integrating samples, we can directly fill in the **mean value of the feature in the background data set** if we assume the independent features and linear model.

 # Kernel SHAP (Linear LIME + Shapley values)